 History of Tri-State Lacrosse

 Tri-State Lacrosse was founded in 1989 by Bob and Margaret Turco.
-Coach Turco had already been doing soft lacrosse programs and coaching at the high school level for years when his eldest son entered Ridgewood High School.
+Coach Turco had already been running junior lacrosse programs and coaching at the high school level for years when his eldest son, Ross (now Tri-State director) entered Ridgewood High School.
 The team was filled with many highly talented players and it was clear that there was a need for more opportunities outside of the high school season.
-Thus began the first indoor leagues for teams throughout the Tri-State area.
-27-Years later, Tri-State Lacrosse is still a family owned and operated business.
-Program offerings have expanded to include a nationally recognized all star program, high level camps & clinics and top level tournaments.
-Tri-State Lacrosse has coached countless High School & College All-Americans.
+Thus began the first club lacrosse programming in the Tri-State area.
+Decades later, Tri-State Lacrosse is still a family owned and operated business.
+Tri-State Lacrosse has coached countless High School & College All-Americans and program offerings have expanded to include a nationally recognized all-star program, high level camps & clinics and top level tournaments.

 At the core of the Tri-State philosophy is a growth mindset.
 The “One Goal” mantra shows Tri-State athletes the path within this mindset.
 “One Goal” is an individual and group mindset of breaking down large, seemingly unattainable tasks into smaller, more attainable tasks.
 The mindset teaches resiliency, discipline, and focused energy.
 The “One Goal” huddle break refocuses the individual and the team on the steps it takes to be a champion in sport and in life.
 It was first used by Tri-State founder Bob Turco with the Ridgewood High School Hall of Fame boys lacrosse team in 1990.
 The team went on to win forty-four straight games (the second longest in NJ HS History) and capture two state championships from 1990-1992.